 Planning to create a WordPress blog?
 Great!
-Here is a free comprehensive guide to starting your blog.
+Here is a free comprehensive guide to starting a successful blog.
 We understand the fear that comes with blog creation – especially for newbies.
-That’s why we have created this easy guide.
+This is why we have created this simplified guide.

 WordPress, in itself, is one of the simplest tools for starting a blog.
 You shouldn’t have a problem working with it.